dmidlo/histdata.com-tools/README.md

 Normal PyPI artifacts stay below upload limits because they ship the index and not the binary.

-The future resolver should prefer explicit operator overrides, then verified private/offline bundles, then a verified per-user cache, and finally a first-run download when network provisioning is allowed.
-Offline environments should fail with instructions to pre-seed the cache, install an offline/private bundle, or pass an explicit executable.
+The runtime resolver prefers explicit operator overrides, then verified private/offline bundles, then a verified per-user cache, and finally a first-run download when network provisioning is allowed. `HISTDATACOM_TEMPORAL_EXECUTABLE` sets a process-wide explicit executable, `HISTDATACOM_TEMPORAL_CACHE_DIR` sets an alternate cache root, and `HISTDATACOM_TEMPORAL_OFFLINE=1` disables first-run network provisioning.
+Offline environments fail with instructions to pre-seed the cache, install an offline/private bundle, or pass an explicit executable.

 #### Public Sidecar API Boundary